 In 2018 we launched our ‘Women in Innovation’ programme.
 With the help of funding from the Northstar Foundation, we worked with SME’s from across the region to deliver free, non-judgemental unconscious bias workshops as part of a wider peer-to-peer learning initiative to tackle gender bias in the workplace.

 Since then we have listened to feedback from the programme and agree there is more work to be done in broadening the scope of the diversity conversations we have through our work on Unconscious Bias, tackling all systemic discrimination.

 In line with this work, our commitment to diversity is also seen across the board at our events and in our business support programmes.

 We make a continued effort to provide a platform for innovative people from all backgrounds.
 Our speakers, panellists, exhibitors and experts are from all sections of society and we are committed to addressing imbalance where we see it.

-Additionally our Access to Finance work is committed to redressing the gender balance, increasing the number of women Angels and the amount of investment in female-led businesses.
+Additionally our Innovation Finance work is committed to redressing the gender balance, improving the diversity of our angel investor network and the amount of investment into female and minority-led businesses.

 There is a long way to go, but together we can make a difference.

 Training for SMEsUnderstanding more about diversity can help stimulate business growth.
 The workshops are a forum for discussion to help North East businesses recognise and share best-practice, while identifying ways to support equality in the workplace, address bias and initiate long-term change.
 If you'd like your business to undertake Unconscious Bias training or you'd like to learn more, contact us.